Permutize/haha-backend-challenge/README.md

 ## Results

-- The maximum result achieved should be **screenshoted** and saved as `target.png` in the project root.
+- The maximum result achieved can be found in the target.png file.

 ![Target Result](./target.png)